How to encrypt files on Windows and macOS

 - File sharing is complicated as you have to hand your passwords to other people.

-This is where NordLocker comes for help.
-It’s an easy-to-use app that encrypts any kind of files and lets you share them securely.
+This is where NordLocker comes to the rescue.
+It’s an easy-to-use app that encrypts any kind of files and allows you to share them securely or upload them to the cloud.
 Here’s how to start:

 - Download and install the NordLocker app.